rdsea/sys4bigml/tutorials/MLServing/README.md

 # ML Serving tutorial

 ## Study goal
 The purpose of this tutorial is to create a simple end-to-end pipeline providing Machine Learning (ML) as a service using [PredicitonIO](https://predictionio.apache.org/).
 This will consists of collecting and preparing data, and developing, training as well as deploying your ML model on PredictionIO server.
-Given many useful APIs, we can not only import existing data but also send streaming data to server using light weight client application.
-After deploying model, we can also re-train or replace the model on run time without interrupting ML service.
+Given many useful APIs, we can import existing data and send streaming data to the model-as-a-service using a lightweight client application.
+After deploying model, we can also re-train or replace the model on run time without interrupting the ML service.

 Apache PredictionIO is an open source ML Server for developers and data scientists to create predictive engines solving many ML tasks.
-Since other Apache's product such as Hadoop, Spark, HBase focus on develop a single components for the whole ML system, the open source of PredictionIO allows user to deploy the end-to-end ML pipeline with certain level or scalability, elasticity and reliability.

-In this tutorial, we practice ML serving using some basic functionalities of PredictionIO including creating simple ML cluster, colllecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.
-Further, this tutorial gives you some references where you can learn how to completely evaluate your model.
+Since other Apache's product such as Hadoop, Spark, HBase focus on develop a single components for the whole ML system, the open source of PredictionIO allows user to deploy the end-to-end ML pipeline with certain level or scalability, elasticity and reliability. we practice ML serving using some basic functionalities of PredictionIO including creating simple ML cluster, colllecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.

 It is recommended that you use linux environment.